YooChangWan1969/buildozer_with_apple_silicon_chips/readme.md

 THIS IS THE LASTEST of buildozer.spec to follow GOOGLE POLISH.(16K of page size)
 --------------------------
+### This setting is designed to comply with Google’s policy, such as applying a 16KB page size and Android SDK 35 or higher  ###
 [app]

 title = your app title